kpnum1/Bioregeneration-IX-Modeling/README.md

 chabazite during nitrification of centrate from anaerobically digested livestock waste: experimental and modeling studies.
 Environmental science & technology, 52(7), 4090-4098."

-The Matlab script IX_model implements a homogeneous surface diffusion model (HSDM) which predicts the kinetics of IX between NH4+ and Na+ At the surface of the chabazite (solid-water interface), assume an "ion exchange isotherm" applies:
+The Matlab script Bioregen_model.m implements a homogeneous surface diffusion model (HSDM) which predicts the kinetics of IX between NH4+ and Na+ At the surface of the chabazite (solid-water interface), assume an "ion exchange isotherm" applies: